FrankDankbow/guacamole/README.md

 # Accessing the CEROC Guacamole Server

 ## If you are reading this, that means that you are accessing an activity of some sort that is hosted on the CEROC Cyber Range.
+Please read this guide fully before you begin.
+(It is short, I promise)

 ### Where do I go?